LIBERI LUDI

 our mission

-Liberi Ludi aims to support the organic integration of relocated children into the European cultural and value system while preserving their personal identity.
+Liberi Ludi aims to support the natural integration of children in situations of migration into the European cultural and civic environment through art and creativity, while preserving their personal identity.

 contact us